Canadian-Geospatial-Platform/geoview/packages/geoview-basemap-switcher/README.md

-# geoview-overview-map
+# geoview-basemap-switcher

-A plugin that displays an overview map for geoview
+A plugin that adds a new panel that allows the user to switch basemaps